 Mood disorders can look very different depending on the teen—your daughter’s individual personality and the type of mood disorder play a role in how the symptoms show themselves.

-- Irritability (irritability is a more reliable symptom than sadness in teens)
+- Irritability (irritability is a more reliable symptom of varying forms of depression than sadness in teens)

 - Fatigue or low energy

 - Eating (either too much or too little)